signwisedotorg/e-signing-and-signature-validation-java-sdk/README.md

 keytool -importkeystore -srckeystore mykeystore.p12 -srcstoretype PKCS12 -srcstorepass password -destkeystore keykeystore.jks -deststoretype JKS -deststorepass new-password

+This product includes software developed by IAIK of Graz University of Technology.
+Even if the sdk itself doesn't handle signing with smartcards since the sdk is meant for a java web-application and thus in the web-application signatures will usually be created with the SignWise plugin.
+But the sample applications for testing the signature operations are invoked from the command line and thay have to create a signature using a smartcard.
+For this purpose use the PKCS#11 driver for your smartcard and IAIK Pkcs11wrapper library provided in the lib directory.
+In order to successfully compile with maven you must install the iaik pkcs11wrappe in aven local repo using the command:

+mvn install:install-file -Dfile=lib/iaikPkcs11Wrapper.jar -DgroupId=iaik.pkcs -DartifactId=iaikPkcs11Wrapperc -Dversion=1.2.16  -Dpackaging=jar

 Now compile the sdk using maven

 mvn clean install -DskipTests